Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Evaluation principles may vary across different cooperative environments.
 Participants who participate within the same cooperative system often share broadly similar evaluation principles.
 However, when participants interact across different cooperative environments, the evaluation principles used to interpret signals may differ.

-These differences may arise from variations in cultural practices, professional standards, institutional arrangements, or other forms of shared experience that shape how signals are interpreted within a particular environment.
-As a result, signals generated by one participant may be interpreted differently by observers operating within another cooperative system.

-When evaluation principles differ across cooperative environments, the same signal may produce different trust judgements depending on the interpretive framework applied by the observer.
-Signals that convey reliability within one cooperative system may not carry the same meaning within another system.

-In such situations, cooperation between participants often requires recognising how signals are likely to be interpreted by the observer.
-Participants may therefore adjust their behaviour in order to generate signals that align with the evaluation principles used by others within the cooperative environment in which the interaction occurs.
+Outcomes or traces produced within one cooperative system may be interpreted differently by observers operating within another.
+The same trace may therefore form different signals and support different trust judgements across systems.

+Participants may adjust their behaviour to produce outcomes or traces more likely to be interpreted in accordance with the receiving system’s evaluation principles.

 When evaluation principles differ across cooperative environments, signals may be interpreted differently by observers.
 Such misalignment increases the likelihood of misinterpretation and coordination failure between participants.